Latest

 And secular philosophers — those working on consciousness, emergence, phenomenology, and moral status — must be at the table alongside the theologians.

 The Anthropic summit is a beginning.
 It is the first time a major AI company has said, publicly and through its actions, that building intelligence is a moral act that requires moral counsel.
-If others follow, we may yet find ourselves in a world where the intelligence we create is shaped not just by what we can build, but by the deepest truths we know about what it means to exist, to matter, and to be worthy of care.
+If others follow, we may yet find ourselves in a world where the intelligence we create is shaped by what we can build and, more importantly, by the deepest truths we know about what it means to exist, to matter, and to be worthy of care.

 Stay in the Conversation